I Found My Friends Husband on Tinder. Do I Tell Her He’s a Cheat?

-I’m single and am using multiple dating sites to try and find The One.
-One of the dating apps I’m using is Tinder, and last week I was scrolling through and saw my friend’s husband on there.
+I’m single and using multiple dating sites to try and find The One.
+One of the dating apps is Tinder, and last week I was scrolling through and saw my friend’s husband on there.
 He’s using a different name, but it’s definitely him.
-I’m literally freaking out, because I don’t know what to do.
+I’m literally freaking out because I don’t know what to do.

 I don’t know what to do.
-On the one hand I want to tell her, but I don’t want her family to be ruined and I certainly don’t want to become the person who caused a divorce.
+On the one hand, I want to tell her, but I don’t want her family to be ruined and I certainly don’t want to be the person who caused a divorce.
 Should I tell her?
 Should I try to talk to him about it?
 What should I say?
 Or should I just keep quiet?

 This is a topic that has so many angles it might as well be a round cut diamond.

-If there are kids, live in in-laws, delicate financial situations, or mental illnesses involved it absolutely changes things – and usually there’s at least one of those elements.
+If there are kids, live in in-laws, delicate financial situations, or mental illnesses involved it absolutely changes things – and usually, there are at least one of those elements.